 Who is “Wedgwood in Seattle History?”
 It’s me, Valarie.
 Wedgwood is the neighborhood in northeast Seattle where I (Valarie) grew up.
 My research and writing began when I was a PTA mom in the local-history project of Wedgwood Elementary School in 1991-1992.
 From that beginning which mostly involved interviewing elderly neighborhood residents, over the years I learned to use more research resources such as property records.

-The purposes of the Wedgwood in Seattle History blog are to tell stories of the development of northeast Seattle neighborhoods; their setting in the time periods of Seattle history; and to highlight the research resources which everyone can access – many sources are now on-line.
+The purposes of the Wedgwood in Seattle History blog are to tell stories of the development of northeast Seattle neighborhoods and their setting in the time periods of Seattle history, and to highlight the research resources which everyone can access: many sources are now on-line.
 See “Links” on the right-side-margin of this blog page for the list of resources I regularly use.

 Expanding this blog to include other neighborhood histories

-Meadowbrook history goes back to the 1890s when its residents established a school in northeast Seattle.
-In 2014-2015 I posted articles on this blog about the work which was done at the site of Meadowbrook Pond, and along 35th Ave NE at NE 107th Street.
+Meadowbrook history goes back to the 1890s when its early residents established a school in northeast Seattle.
+The Thornton Creek watershed flows through Meadowbrook but the origin of its name is unsure, as no one named “Thornton” has been found to have lived along the course of the stream system.
+I theorize that it could have been an honorary name for John Thornton — even though he didn’t live in the Seattle area.
+He was an early settler who served in the state legislature.
+In 2014-2015 I posted articles on this blog about the work which was done at the site of Meadowbrook Pond and along 35th Ave NE at NE 107th Street.
 There, Thornton Creek’s two branches converge at The Confluence.
 To learn more, choose the Meadowbrook topic on the Categories tab.